TYPO3-Initiatives/content-blocks-examples/README.md

-# Exambles for Content Blocks TYPO3 v12
+# Example for Content Blocks TYPO3 v12

 This a TYPO3 extension, which contains examples for the Content Blocks in version 12.
 It delivers some examples, which you can use to test and play around to get a feeling how it works.